 Try to plan alternative activities for your loved ones to do during the days and times they typically use heroin.
 Change their environment.
 Cook and eat healthy meals with them.
 Prevent them from spending time alone.
 Doing this can help your loved one see they don’t actually need heroin to function well, feel good, or have fun.

 Many addicts resist treatment because they fear judgment and criticism.
 Show them love instead by agreeing to attend a local Narcotics Anonymous meeting with them.
 These meetings can help them see others who have turned their lives around and may inspire them to do the same.

 Medical detox can make quitting heroin a more comfortable and safer experience.
 Tell your loved one that there are medications that can help them deal with cravings and lessen heroin’s side effects.

 Let your loved one know that there are treatment options that can let them stay close to home or move far away while getting sober.
 Also, let them know that there are programs that include art, music, horses, fishing, and sports into their curriculum.
 If they believe they may need medication to help them quit, tell them they can often find appropriate medications at addiction treatment programs.

 An intervention provides family and friends an opportunity to tell the addict how heroin has negatively affected their life.
 Whether structured or informal, the goal is to help your loved one recognize their problem and enroll in a professional addiction treatment program.

 Heroin addiction can be difficult and deadly.
 Here at Aftermath Addiction Treatment, we know that individuals can live a happy, healthy, and whole life after addiction.
 In fact, we are recovering addicts ourselves.
 We believe that dealing with the aftermath can make you stronger and better than before.
 Let us help you get there.
-Contact us today to learn more about how we can help you attain the life you deserve.
+Contact us today at 855-795-1226 to learn more about how we can help you attain the life you deserve.